 Let’s get right into it – here are 6 of Melbourne’s best campgrounds.

 Top 5 campgrounds in Melbourne:

 Located 90 minutes south of Melbourne’s CBD, BIG4 Phillip Island Caravan Park has something for everyone!
-With powered caravan sites, non-powered camping grounds, and large drive-thru campsite options, this spot also boasts a range of other accomodation options in case you’re travelling via car:
+With powered caravan sites, non-powered camping grounds, and large drive-thru campsite options, this spot also boasts a range of other accommodation options in case you’re travelling via car:

-If you’ve hired a campervan on the other hand, we recommend parking right beside the dune-protected beachfront, to enjoy the saltwater and waves on your doorstep.
-Located right near Phillip Island Beach, this park also makes for a great central location to explore the Island’s other attractions, including the Penguin Parade (found at The Nobbies), Koala Conservation Centre, Chocolate Factory and Grand Prix Circuit.
-Walk to restaurants or enjoy onsite camping facilities including a kitchen, buggy hire and basketball ring.
+If you’ve hired a campervan, on the other hand, we recommend parking right beside the dune-protected beachfront, to enjoy the saltwater and waves on your doorstep.
+Located right near Phillip Island Beach, this park also makes for a great central location to explore the Island’s other attractions, including the Penguin Parade (found at The Nobbies), Koala Conservation Centre, Chocolate Factory, and Grand Prix Circuit.
+Walk to restaurants or enjoy onsite camping facilities including a kitchen, buggy hire, and basketball ring.

 So this campground is ideal if you’re taking a coastal route; sure, it’s a 3.5 hour drive from Melbourne’s CBD, but Tidal River Campground cannot be underrated!
 This campground boasts award-winning Wilderness Retreats for a quiet getaway, and group lodges that can host up to 30 of you and your closest mates.
 With nearly 500 camping and caravan sites to choose from, you won’t be short on choice for your next adventure!

 During your visit, also be sure to check out the nearby Wilsons Promontory National Park (one of Victoria’s best loved national parks), which is filled with a tonne of wallabies and wombats, and just down the shoreline, enjoy swimming, surfing and scenic walks at Norman Beach.